mkutz/spock-testing-workshop/README.md

 -------------------------------------------------
 Read the [Spock Primer section] of the [Spock Framework Reference Documentation] to learn about the basic [Spock] terminology, fixture and feature methods, blocks and expectations.

-Note that in contrast to the [Spock Primer][Spock Primer section], I prefer using `given` instead of `setup` for I like my test to be as close to natural language as possible and `setup` does not sound very natural to me.

 Also I don't like block comments to stay in the test after it has been implemented (as suggested in the [Specifications as Documentation section]) for I want the *code* to be self-explanatory.

 Then try to do the following objectives: